Pectus Treatment Program

 - Finally, your child will undergo their Nuss procedure, where 65% of patients are sent home the same day for recovery.

-- Patients receive an at-home exercise guide for patients after surgery.
+- You will receive an at-home exercise guide for patients after surgery.
 However, if additional outpatient rehabilitation services are required, your child will be referred to CHOC’s program or to one closer to your home, if traveling from out of state.

 Multidisciplinary Team of Pectus Experts